 - Color-Coded Characters: Although costumes varied greatly, each of the members stuck to a certain color.
 Mana's was blue, Kami's was pink, Közi mostly wore red, and Yu~ki dressed in yellow or orange.
 Gackt's color never quite settled, but he was often in black.

-- Elegant Gothic Lolita: Mana's widely credited with helping launch this particular brand of fashion - he owns one of the more popular EGL clothing companies, and he has had it since he late 90's.
+- Elegant Gothic Lolita: Mana's widely credited with helping launch this particular brand of fashion — he owns one of the more popular EGL clothing companies, and he has had it since the late '90s.

 - Genre-Busting: The members all had different styles.
 It showed.